 Keep bedroom and closet door closed while cooking

-Fabrics absorbs grease and odors very quickly and cannot be cleaned with a quick wipe-down the way hard surface can.
+Fabrics absorb grease and odors very quickly and cannot be cleaned with a quick wipe-down the way hard surfaces can.
 Close your bedroom and closet door before cooking anything smelly or greasy ensures that you will not have to fall asleep in a bed that smells like bacon.

 Clean it as fast as possible

 Clean the splatters on the stove and countertop, and wash all greasy cooking pans as fast as possible.
 There is nothing worse than waking up to a pan full of stinking oil sitting on the stove.

 Pleasing smelling whole spices like cinnamon sticks, cloves, and citrus peels can be simmered in some water on the stove for an all-natural air freshener that masks any lingering cooking odors.

 Leave a bowl of vinegar, baking soda, or coffee grounds on the counter overnight

 To remove stubborn odors, leave a small bowl on the counter filled with white vinegar, baking soda before you go to bed.
 Any of the three will naturally dissipate any remaining cooking smells by morning.